dcarpintero/taxonomy-completion/README.md

   <figcaption style="text-align: center;">HDBSCAN leaf-clustering comparison using <em>float32</em> & <em>quantized-int8</em> embeddings</figcaption>
 </figure>

-#### Does Quantization have a denoising, regularization effect on clustering?

 The clustering results using `float32` and `int8` quantized embeddings show a similar general layout of well-defined clusters, indicating that (i) the HDBSCAN clustering algorithm was effective in both cases, and (ii) the core relationships in the data were maintained after quantization.

-**Notably, it can be observed that using embedding quantization resulted in slightly more granular clustering (34 clusters versus 31) that appears to be semantically coherent.
-Our tentative hypothesis is that scalar quantization might *paradoxically* guide the HDBSCAN clustering algorithm to separate points that were previously grouped together.**
+Notably, it can be observed that using embedding quantization resulted in slightly more granular clustering (34 clusters versus 31) that appears to be semantically coherent.
+Our tentative hypothesis is that scalar quantization might *paradoxically* guide the HDBSCAN clustering algorithm to separate points that were previously grouped together.

-This could be due to (i) noise (quantization can create small variations in the data, which might have a *denoising* effect in clustering) and numerical precision (a reduced precision could also act as a sort of regularization and lead to more decisive clustering decisions), or due to (ii) the alteration of distance calculations (this could amplify certain differences between points that were less pronounced in the `float32` representation).
-Further investigation with a larger dataset would be necessary to fully understand the implications of quantization on clustering.
+This could be due to (i) noise and numerical precission (quantization can create small *noisy* variations in the data, which might have a sort of regularization effect and lead to more decisive clustering decisions), or due to (ii) the alteration of distance calculations (this could amplify certain differences between points that were less pronounced in the `float32` representation).
+Further investigation would be necessary to fully understand the implications of quantization on clustering.

 ### 6.2 Candidate Taxonomy